alielw/APS-NGS-day1-PM/README.md

 		Search Hmel200115 in the search box in IGV viewer.
 You can also use the scaffold dropdown.

 * Do reads map to these exons?
 Can you see the intronic regions?
 Is there any evidence for many reads that haven't mapped correctly?

+* What do the different read colours mean?
+Why are there coloured lines?
+Can you identify any SNPs in your data?

 ---

 ## 4. Assess mapping quality

-Whilst IGV allows us to examine specific regions of the genome, it not easy to summarise this information across the genome.
+Whilst IGV allows us to examine specific regions of the genome, it not easy to summarise this information across the whole genome.
 It is useful to measure the general performance of the aligner for a number of reasons including i) choosing the best performing aligner, ii) optimising mapping parameters, or iii) identifying a subset of high quality reads.
 There are a number of tools we can use to calculate quality statistics of mapping quality.

 * **HISAT2 Output**

 HISAT2 produces various statistics including i) reads processed, ii) number of reads mapped iii) number of pairs mapped.
 This information will be saved in the `scriptname.sh.e.jobnumber` output file when you ran HISAT2 on SHARC.

-* **BAM format**
+## Exercise

+Open the `scriptname.sh.e.jobnumber` output file for your first HISAT2 run.

+	cat HISAT2_60A.sh.e[add your job number here]

+What is the overall alignment rate?

+Now open the `scriptname.sh.o.jobnumber` output file from HISAT2 with `no-mixed`.

+	cat HISAT2_60A_nomixed.sh.e[add your job number here]

+What is the overall alignment rate?

+What are the differences between the files?
+What are the consequence of specifying `no-mixed` for read mapping?

+* **Summary info of BAM file**

-Information about read mapping is specified in the BAM file.
+Mapped reads can be found in the BAM file.
 BAM and SAM formats are designed to contain the same information.
 The [SAM format](https://en.wikipedia.org/wiki/SAM_(file_format)) is more human readable, and easier to process by conventional text based processing programs.
 The BAM format provides binary versions of most of the same data, and is designed to compress reasonably well.
+You can visualise a BAM file using [Samtools](http://www.htslib.org/doc/samtools-1.0.html) and get general statistics about the BAM files eg the number of mapped reads using [Samtools](http://www.htslib.org/doc/samtools-1.0.html).

+## Exercise

+Let's find the information on read mapping from the BAM file.
+We can do that using the Samtools command `flagstat`.

+        samtools flagstat 60A.sorted.bam

+How many reads mapped?

-For example, you might want to identify reads with high quality alignments.
+Next, you might also want to identify reads with high quality alignments.
 This may be because you want to extract a set of reads for downstream analyses.
 This information is encoded in the BAM/SAM file as [flags](https://samtools.github.io/hts-specs/SAMv1.pdf).
 The following table gives an overview of the mandatory fields in the SAM format:

 ![alt text](https://github.com/alielw/APS-NGS-day1-PM/blob/master/SAM%20fields.jpg)

 The fields that will be most useful are the FLAGS and MAPQ.
 The Broad Institute have a useful website to understand the [FLAGS](https://broadinstitute.github.io/picard/explain-flags.html).
 In addition, the MAPQ field indicates the mapping quality of the read.

-You can visualise a BAM file using [Samtools](http://www.htslib.org/doc/samtools-1.0.html).

-        samtools view file.bam

-You can also get general statistics about the BAM files eg the number of mapped reads using [Samtools](http://www.htslib.org/doc/samtools-1.0.html).

-        samtools flagstat file.bam

-Eg:

-        16989295 + 0 in total (QC-passed reads + QC-failed reads)
-        1645710 + 0 secondary
-        0 + 0 supplementary
-        0 + 0 duplicates
-        16989295 + 0 mapped (100.00% : N/A)
-        15343585 + 0 paired in sequencing
-        7665434 + 0 read1
-        7678151 + 0 read2
-        13310548 + 0 properly paired (86.75% : N/A)
-        13702202 + 0 with itself and mate mapped
-        1641383 + 0 singletons (10.70% : N/A)
-        70752 + 0 with mate mapped to a different chr 39370 + 0 with mate mapped to a different chr (mapQ>=5)

-## d.
-PRACTICAL ACTIVITY

-Open the `.e` output file for your first HISAT2 run and the `.e` output file from HISAT2 with `no-mixed`.
-How are they different?
-What are the consequence of specifying `no-mixed` for read mapping?

-## e.
-PRACTICAL ACTIVITY

 Count how many reads have all of the following features; are paired, first in the pair, on the reverse strand and also have a read mapped in proper pair.
 This information is encoded in the FLAG section of the SAM/BAM file.
 We can do this in interactive mode for the BAM file you already generated (60A.sorted.bam).

 * View the first few lines of the BAM file with samtools (`samtools view BAM`), Unix pipe (`|`) and Unix `head`.
-Compare this output with the table above.
-Identify which column contains the FLAG field.

         samtools view 60A.sorted.bam | head

+* Identify which column contains the FLAG field.

 * Next, print the FLAG field for the first few lines using samtools (`samtools view BAM`), Unix pipe (`|`) and cut (`cut -f[Column number]`), Unix pipe (`|`) and Unix `head`.